What is a Peer Treatment Monitor?

 Updated on

-If you have any questions about your PTM that are not covered by this piece, please reach out to your Guide or your care team to address this.
-PTMs are a critical and required part of your experience here with Mindbloom, so we want to ensure that you feel knowledgeable and prepared.
+If you have any questions about your PTM that are not covered here, please reach out to your guide or Mindbloom's Support Team.
+PTMs are a required part of our program and we want you feel prepared.

-There are some qualities that are extremely helpful to be a PTM, these include:
+There are some qualities that are extremely helpful to be a PTM, including:

 • An empathetic, compassionate, calm, and supportive personality

-• Is able to follow the directions and guidance given by the Mindbloom guide
+• Able to follow the directions and guidance given by the Mindbloom guide

-A few timeless reminders that are helpful to share with your PTM include:
+A few timeless reminders that are helpful to share with your PTM:

-• When in doubt, you can contact the Mindbloom Guide for a secondary opinion.
-They are on call and available throughout the session.
+• 'If in doubt, simply text my Mindbloom guide for a secondary opinion.
+They are on-call and available throughout the session.'

-How Do I Choose a Good Peer Treatment Monitor?
+How do I choose the right Peer Treatment Monitor?

-Can I do a session without my PTM?
+Can I do my sessions without a PTM?

-No, PTM’s are required to be there in the physical space with you for the dosing sessions.
-This is for your safety and security, and is a requirement to continue treatment with Mindbloom.
+No, PTM’s are required to be there in the physical space with you for the medicine sessions.
+This is for your safety, and is a requirement to continue treatment with Mindbloom.

 Can I change my PTM?

 Yes, you can change PTMs.
-Just ensure that they have the supportive information they need, they have the contact information for your Guide or the Mindbloom Support number.
+Just ensure that they have the information they need, as well as contact information for your guide and Mindbloom Support.

 Does my PTM need to be in the room with me?

-No, they don’t need to be in the same room, though they do need to be in the same dwelling for the duration of your session, and do check-ins every 15 minutes during the dosing session.
-They do not need to stay in the room the entire time, unless this is something you request.
+No, they don’t need to be in the same room, though they do need to be onsite in the same physical location for the duration of your session.
+They will visually check in every 15 minutes, making sure not to disturb you until it's time to return from the medicine journey (about the 1 hour mark).

 What if I don’t live with anyone?